 The WWS blog accepts original, unpublished pieces no more than 2,000 words.

-• Simultaneous submissions under more than one theme are accepted.
-You can submit to any themes throughout the year, as long as the decline has not passed.
+- Simultaneous submissions under more than one theme are welcome.
+You can submit to any themes throughout the year, as long as the deadline has not passed.

 *Note: As an editor & publisher, Jessica Ceballos y Campbell disengages from writing that perpetuates violence through racist, xenophobic, classist, sexist, misogynistic, ageist, ableist, homophobic, and/or transphobic ideologies.